sstelfox/stelfox.net/content/knowledge_base/linux/festival.md

 title: Festival
 ---

+# Festival

 Festival is packaged in a way on Fedora in a standalone mode, it does not come with an init script to startup it's server on boot so the following is an adaptation of another one custom written to handle this.
 It's primarily used in Fedora for Gnome's usability support which doesn't run the server as a daemon.

-Listening to the samples of the stock voices, I've found that 'ked' sounds the best in my opinion and at least until we here try and make our own diphone database this is the voice that I'm going to use.
+Listening to the samples of the stock voices, I've found that `ked` sounds the best in my opinion and at least until we here try and make our own diphone database this is the voice that I'm going to use.